RV29/VAE/README.md

 # Variational Autoencoder
+- Implemented by Vidvat Ramachandran & YueMing Shen

-This project is a barbones implementation of the Variational Autoencoder as described in the paper Auto-Encoding Variational Bayes by Kingma and Welling (2013).
+This project is a barebones implementation of the Variational Autoencoder as described in the paper Auto-Encoding Variational Bayes by Kingma and Welling (2013).
 This implementation is strictly for the MNIST data set and data like it.

 Exlpore the demo file to see example of usage.